pudly/schmopera-hugo/content/articles/3-ways-to-have-a-great-first-rehearsal.md

 ---
-title: 3 ways to have a great first rehearsal
+title: "3 ways to have a great first rehearsal"
 ---

 ### 1. Prepare for the uncomfortable